hamdaan19/mav_precision_landing/README.md

 3. [Klampt](http://motion.cs.illinois.edu/software/klampt/latest/pyklampt_docs/Manual-Installation.html)
 4. [stereo_image_proc](http://wiki.ros.org/stereo_image_proc)

+## ArUco Tags
+These are fiducial markers used for the purpose of camera pose estimation.
+The framework developed uses ArUco markers for detection and landing.
+It contains an array of binary sqaures (black or white) and encodes a number.
+Each marker can be uniquely identified using this encoded number.
+They most commonly used for augmented reality and related applications.

 ## Getting Started
 1. Install [rotors_simulator](https://github.com/ethz-asl/rotors_simulator) by following the instructions on the (linked) page.
 2. If your local machine has opencv-python installed, then uninstall it and install [opencv-contrib-python](https://pypi.org/project/opencv-contrib-python/).